Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/types-subtypes-and-special-abilities.md

 as if its natural weapons and any weapons it wields were evil-aligned (see Damage Reduction, above).

+### Extraplanar Subtype
-**Extraplanar Subtype:** A subtype applied to any creature when it is on a plane other than its native plane.
+A subtype applied to any creature when it is on a plane other than its native plane.
 A creature that travels the planes can gain or lose this subtype as it goes from plane to plane.
 Monster entries assume that encounters with creatures take place on the Material